aalcaraz851/aalcaraz851.github.io/_posts/2021-09-28-Blog-9-munki_MDM_tool.markdown

     version: 1.2.3
 <dl>
 <dt>dependencies</dt>
-<dd> is an optional array of package names that should be installed before this package.</dd>
+<dd> is a string that specifies which packages should be installed before this one.</dd>
 <dt>display_name</dt>
-<dd> should be a human-readable name, but is not currently used.</dd>
+<dd>Although it should be a human-readable name, it is currently not in use.</dd>
 <dt>version</dt>
-<dd> should be the version of the application, but is not currently used.</dd>
+<dd>This should be the application's version, but it isn't being used.</dd>
 </dl>

 <h3>Status Checks</h3>